ritikajali/gcp-healthcare-etl-pipeline/README.md

 ### 5. Analysis (BigQuery SQL)
 Sample insights include:
-- Average billing and length of stay by medical condition
+- Revenue and cost profile by medical condition
-- Revenue by insurance provider
+- Length of stay stats by condition and admission type
-- Billing patterns by admission type or hospital
+- Top Insuarance providers per hospital

 ## How to Run